fsaar/allAboutSwift/README.md

 playground that shows the usage of layout anchors introduced with iOS9

-#### StackViews in IOS 9
+#### StackViews

-playground that shows the usage of Stackviews in iOS9
+contains playground that shows the usage of Stackviews in iOS9